Ultra-compact X-ray Binaries: A Review: Introduction

-In dense star clusters (e.g., globular clusters), UCXBs are believed to result from dynamical interactions (tidal captures or stellar encounters) in a high possibility (see, e.g., \citealt{Verbunt1987ApJ...312L..23V,Bailyn1987ApJ...316L..25B,Davies1992ApJ...401..246D, Davies1998MNRAS.301...15D,Ivanova2005ApJ...621L.109I,Verbunt2005AIPC..797...30V}).
+In dense star clusters (e.g., globular clusters), UCXBs are believed to result from dynamical interactions (tidal captures or stellar encounters) with a high probability (see, e.g., \citealt{Verbunt1987ApJ...312L..23V,Bailyn1987ApJ...316L..25B,Davies1992ApJ...401..246D, Davies1998MNRAS.301...15D,Ivanova2005ApJ...621L.109I,Verbunt2005AIPC..797...30V,Voss2007MNRAS.380.1685V}).
 In the Galactic field, however, their formation is dominated by isolated binary evolution.
 It has been proposed that the mass-donors in UCXBs could be a WD (the WD donor channel), a He star (the He star donor channel) or an evolved main-sequence (MS) star (the evolved MS donor channel; for a review see \citealt{Nelemans2010NewAR..54...87N}).
 Meanwhile, an UCXB can also be formed through the accretion-induced collapse (AIC) of WDs in binaries, known as the AIC channel (see \citealt{LiuD.2023MNRAS.521.6053L}).

-In this review, we mainly focus on the formation and evolution of NS-UCXBs.
+In this review, we mainly focus on the formation and evolution of UCXBs.
 In Sects 2-5, we review the WD donor channel, the He star donor channel, the evolved MS donor channel and the AIC channel, respectively.
-We discuss the observed BH-UCXB candidates in Sect.
-6, and make a comparison with observations in Sect.
-7. The impacts of UCXBs on some research fields are discussed in Sect.
+In Sect.
+6, we discuss the observed BH-UCXB candidates and the formation channels to BH-UCXBs.
+In Sect.
+7, we make a comparison between theoretical results and observations.
+The impacts of UCXBs on some research fields are discussed in Sect.
 8. A summary and perspective are provided in Sect.
 9.